 - prove your eligibility for punitive damages by “clear and convincing evidence” (a higher standard of proof than the “preponderance of the evidence” standard that is ordinarily used).

 Can I settle out of court?

 I was badly beaten in an unprovoked attack by an intoxicated bar patron.
-The defendant has no money or insurance.
+The attacker has no money or insurance.
 Can I sue the bar that served him alcohol?